-Version Date Description 1.1.0 2019-03-18 Added support for new protocol features from Redfish Specification v1.6.
+Version Date Description 1.3.1 TBD Made many changes for style consistency, grammar, and general clarity.
+Except for the following additions, no normative changes were made.
+Any clarifications that inadvertently altered the normative behavior are considered errata, and will be corrected in future revisions to the Specification.
+Added missing table entries for Protocol , Resources , and Registries .
+1.3.0 2019-12-06 Added SupportedFeatures to registry-level information, and added an overview and example of SupportedFeatures.
+1.2.0 2019-07-03 Added IfPopulated enumeration value to ReadRequirement to indicate to conformance test tools that a required property is not required if the underlying hardware isn't populated, or that a required resource may not be populated under test conditions.
+Added Supported enumeration value to ReadRequirement and WriteRequirement to allow for required properties that are supported by some, but perhaps not all, instances of a resource.
+Added missing pattern term for version properties.
+1.1.0 2019-02-26 Added support for new protocol features from Redfish Specification v1.6.
 Added ability to make requirements based on URI patterns as specified in Redfish schema files.
 Updated normative references to current versions.
-Clarified that Repository value may indicate a Profile or Schema file location, as appropriate.
+Clarified that Repository value may indicate a profile or schema file location, as appropriate.
 Formatting improvements.
 1.0.1 2018-05-15 Errata release.
-Corrected definition of Comparison for Conditional Requirements to match the schema usage (and consistent with other usage).
-Added missing Values property for Conditional Requirements and added new CompareType property to replace the inconsisent usage of Comparison.
-Added example for a Conditional Requirement that uses the Values array.
+Corrected definition of Comparison for conditional requirements to match the schema usage (and consistent with other usage).
+Added missing Values property for conditional requirements and added new CompareType property to replace the inconsistent usage of Comparison.
+Added example for a conditional requirement that uses the Values array.
 1.0.0 2018-01-02 Initial release.